bain3/f.bain/README.md

 ## Help appreciated! (and a disclaimer)
 I am just an amateur who wanted to make myself a pretty secure website where to drop off my files (and to practice some cryptography).
-I am in no way certified in this field, so if you know how all of this works and/or have found out that I badly implemented parts of this, please contact me on discord `bain#5038`, or on [keybase][kb].
+I am in no way certified in this field, so if you know how all of this works and/or have found out that I badly implemented parts of this, please contact me on [keybase][kb], or by any other means (contact info at bain.cz).
 Thank you!

 # Changing max file size